-The TOE's functionality claimed by this Security Target is realized by the cv act ePasslet/EACv1 v1.8 application only.
+The TOE's functionality claimed by this Security Target is realized by the cv act ePasslet Suite in the MRTD-EACv1-BAC configuration only.

 Some of the underlying platform variants of this composite TOE provide MIFARE functionality; please note that this functionality is out of scope of the TOE's security functionality claimed by this Security Target.